sethtroisi/gmp-ecm/trunk/build.vc14/readme.txt

    /* define Windows tuning here */
    #  define __tune_corei7__

-   towards the end of the file config.h file in the 'build.vc11' directory (build.vc11\config.h) with the chosen define.
+   towards the end of the file config.h file in the 'build.vc14' directory (build.vc14\config.h) with the chosen define.

-2. The file at 'build.vc11\mul_fft-params.h' allows the FFT code to be tuned to 32 or 64-bnit systems by selecting an option by changing the appropriate '#elif 0' to #elif 1'.
-If you wish to use the win32 AMD assembler files, you also have to use the Visual Studio property page to define AMD_ASM (alternatively you can edit the two files mulredc.asm and redc.asm in the build.vc11\assembler\ directory to include the AMD assembler).
+2. The file at 'build.vc14\mul_fft-params.h' allows the FFT code to be tuned to 32 or 64-bit systems by selecting an option by changing the appropriate '#elif 0' to #elif 1'.
+If you wish to use the win32 AMD assembler files, you also have to use the Visual Studio property page to define AMD_ASM (alternatively you can edit the two files mulredc.asm and redc.asm in the build.vc14\assembler\ directory to include the AMD assembler).

 The GPU Build
 -------------

-1. If you wish to build with a GPU capability you will need to install Nvidia Nsight for Visual Studio and the CUDA Toolkit v5.5.
+1. If you wish to build with a GPU capability you will need to install Nvidia Nsight for Visual Studio and the CUDA Toolkit v8.0.
 You then build the libecm_gpu and ecm_gpu projects

 2. The choices above for the non GPU build aslo apply when building for a GPU based system.

-   By default, the GPU  configuration is "compute_30,sm_30".
+   By default, the GPU  configuration is "compute_50,sm_50".
 If you need to change this, select libecm_gpu and ecm_gpu and set the propertiesfor "CUDA C/C++|Device|Code Generation" for your GPU capability.

-   Also under "C/C++|Preprocessor|Preprocessor Definitions" for both these projects, change the current definition GPU_CC30 to that for your GPU capability (GPU_CC20, GPU_CC21, GPU_CC30 or GPU_CC35).
+   Also under "C/C++|Preprocessor|Preprocessor Definitions" for both these projects, change the current definition GPU_CC50 to that for your GPU capability

 Build Configurations
 --------------------

-When a version of ecm and ecmlib are built the library and the application are put in the directory matching the configuration that has been built:
+When a version of ecm and ecmlib are built, the library and the application are put in the directory matching the configuration that has been built:

     GMP-ECM
-      build.vc11    -- ECM build files
+      build.vc14    -- ECM build files
       lib           -- ECM static library files
-      dll           -- ECM dynamic library files
       bin           -- ECM executable files

 within these lib, dll and bin directories, the outputs are located in